Routine (video game): Release

 Routine was announced in August 2012 at Gamescom.
 Later that year, the project was approved for release on Steam through the platform's Greenlight program.
 Initially scheduled for a spring 2013 release for Windows and OS X, the game saw several delays.
 Lunar Software stopped providing development updates in 2017, but confirmed the project's continuation the following year, acknowledging some ongoing challenges.
 Routine was re-announced at the Summer Game Fest in June 2022.
-It is scheduled to release on December 4, 2025 for Windows, Xbox One, and Xbox Series X/S.
+It was released on December 4, 2025 for Windows, Xbox One, and Xbox Series X/S.

+Reception

+Routine received "generally favorable" reviews from critics, according to review aggregator Metacritic.
+OpenCritic determined that 77% of critics recommended the game.